RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 call Var_Drop #ReservedPool, '.RESULT', '0'
 ```

 If the routine does return a result that value is assigned to RESULT and .RESULT.
-See nnn for an
+See <!--TODO-->nnn for an
 exception to assigning results.

 If the routine returns a result and the trace setting is `'R'` or `'I'` then a trace with that result and a tag `'>>>'` shall be produced, associated with the call instruction.